CWB Testing

 6. Follow the instructions and guidelines provided by the testing facility during the test.

+7. Display good welding technique, consistency, and quality in your welds to meet the CWB welding standards.
 Note that each welding certification type has specific requirements, and the weld test may vary depending on the certification and type of welding you are trying to obtain.

 CWB (Canadian Welding Bureau) certification is not mandatory in all cases, but it is required for many welding projects in Canada.
 For instance, if a welding project is under the jurisdiction of the Canadian government, CWB certification is often required for the